 NAFCU supports some basic tenets of a healthy and appropriate regulatory environment:

 - NAFCU supports appropriate, tailored regulation for credit unions and relief from growing regulatory burdens.
-Credit unions are swamped by an ever-changing regulatory burden from the Bureau of Consumer Financial Protection, often from rules that are targeting bad actors and not community institutions.
-NAFCU supports cost-benefit analysis in regulation, and wants to ensure that there is an effective regulatory environment where positive regulations may be easily implemented and negative ones may be quickly eliminated.
+Credit unions are swamped by an ever-changing regulatory burden from the Consumer Financial Protection Bureau, often from rules that are targeting bad actors and not community institutions.
+NAFCU supports cost-benefit analysis in regulation and wants to ensure that there is an effective regulatory environment where positive regulations may be easily implemented and negative ones may be quickly eliminated.
 NAFCU also believes that enforcement orders from regulators should not take the place of regulation or agency guidance to provide clear rules of the road.

 - NAFCU supports a fair playing field.
 NAFCU believes that credit unions should have as many opportunities as banks and non-regulated entities to provide provident credit to our nations' consumers.
 NAFCU wants to ensure that all similarly situated depositories follow the same rules of the road and unregulated entities, such as payday lenders, do not escape oversight.
 We also believe that there should be a federal regulatory structure for non-bank financial service providers that do not have a prudential regulator, including emerging fintech companies.